 Only in the severely arthritic elbow may elbow replacement be an option.
 This is very rare following osteoarthritis, may be necessary after severe fractures in the elderly patient but otherwise the procedure is mainly done in patients with inflammatory arthritis.

+I do 40-50 hip replacements per year, 35-40 shoulder replacements and only 1 or 2 elbow replacements.
 I have in total done more than 45 elbow replacements but, as stated above, the present medical treatment has almost completely removed the need for joint replacements.
-The procedure is now done so rarely that I refer my patients to other units for Elbow Replacements.

 Most elbow surgery is done during a one-day admission, occasionally with the need for an overnight stay.
 In most cases early movements and use of the arm is encouraged.